olehauge/training-with-ghidra/Hackadayu/session-three/files/README.md

 ## Initial analysis
 I expect the the program to open, read and use the data stored in files to create a password template (using XOR operations) and compare it to the supplied values.
-The program looks for 3 files: `key.y`, `uname.x`, and `pword.z` which have contain a set minimum of values.
+- The program looks for 3 files: `key.y`, `uname.x`, and `pword.z` which have contain a set minimum of values.
-These values are then used by the program.
+- These values are then used by the program.
-The program will fail if these files does not exist, if they are empty, and if the supplied values are wrong.
+- The program will fail if these files does not exist, if they are empty, and if the supplied values are wrong.

+### Open and read
+First for the `key.y` file:
 ```
 int open(char * __file, int __oflag, ...)